mboret/aws-vyos/README.md

 3.2 - In EU-WEST-1:

-- Select the VPC -> route tables -> select the route tables attached to the subnets which you want to give the VPN access though the Vyos instance.
+- Select the VPC -> route tables -> select the route tables attached to the subnets which you want to give the VPN access through the Vyos instance.
 - Select the tab "routes", click on  "add".
 In "destination" enter the network CIDR of the US-EAST-1(ex: 10.10.0.0/16) and in "target", choose the instance Vyos.

 # Conclusion

-Normally, now you have a working VPN connection between two AWS region and the other EC2 instances can communicate though it(if they are in the VPC-US or in the VPC-EU).
+Normally, now you have a working VPN connection between two AWS regions and the other EC2 instances can communicate through it(if they are in the VPC-US or in the VPC-EU).

 # Vyos debug commands